 The most interesting health benefits of jujube include its ability to treat cancer, improve skin health, aid in weight loss, cleanse the blood, relieve stress, stimulate restful sleep, boost immunity, protect the liver, increase bone mineral density, and detoxify the body.

-What is a Jujube
+What is Jujube?

 Jujube may sound strange as a fruit name but it is a hoarder of nutrients.
 It is a very powerful food that packs a healthy punch for the millions of people who know its true value.
-Although the common names are red date and Korean date, the scientific classification of jujubes is Ziziphus jujuba.
+Although the common names are red date and Korean date, the scientific classification of jujube is Ziziphus jujuba.
 A jujube is typically a small shrub or tree with small yellowish-green petals and drupe fruits that are about the size of a date and range from brown to purplish-black.
-Jujube fruits are native to southern Asia, including southern and central China.
+These fruits are native to southern Asia, including southern and central China.
 However, it has now been introduced to the rest of the world, primarily Europe, and is available in many exotic fruit import stores.

 The most amazing thing about the jujube fruit is that it has more than 10,000 years of history, and in that history, over 400 different cultivars are found.
 In terms of culinary use, jujube fist is consumed as a fruit, dry candy or in the form of juice.
 In some countries, the pits are removed and the flesh is pounded with sugar and other fruits into a cake that can dry in the sun.